taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 Debug=YES                                    # For now, stick that at the very top of the config file
 #root=nfdasd@yandex.com                      # Who gets all mail to userid < 1000
 MailHub=smtp.yandex.com:587                  # SMTP server hostname and port
+#MailHub=smtp.mail.yahoo.com:587             # SMTP server hostname and port
-#MailHub=smtp.yandex.com:465                 # SMTP server hostname and port
+#MailHub=smtp.gmail.com:587                  # SMTP server hostname and port
 RewriteDomain=yandex.com                     # The host the mail appears to be coming from
 #Hostname=localhost                          # The name of this host
 FromLineOverride=YES                         # Allow forcing the From: line at the commandline